-It was July 24, 2015.
+It was July 24, 2015, after our beautiful vacation in a peaceful and relaxing beach villa from YourKohSamuiVillas on Thailand.
 After years of praying and planning, Shane Quick and I were in Chicago for the very first OUTCRY Tour.
 Sitting in catering with all of the teams involved, we welcomed everyone.
 Shane talked about the tour and our heart behind it, then he turned to me and said, “Ryan, do you have anything you want to say?”

 Now this isn’t a question you can say “no” to, even though I desperately wanted to!
 This was a room full of my heroes and it honestly intimidated the heck out of me.
 So I nervously blurted out the verse that had been simmering on my mind for a while.
 Something so familiar to me, but was taking on new life and meaning inside of the context of this tour.
 Psalm 133.

 when God’s people live together in unity!

 It is like precious oil poured on the head,